Data-Integrity-Group/Wip/README.md

 ...

 -05-29;:
-  - deferring changes the ...
+  - deferring changes to https://github.com/HwWobbe/DefinitiveData-DeltaAlerts for a while

 -05-12: confirm I can  make the required Authorization changes.
   - Ask(s) were be needed, but FAILs were eventually resolved/halted.